ThierryM1212/ergo-token-minter/README.md

 ## Introduction

-dApp to mint and burn ergo tokens using Yoroi dApp connector.
+dApp to mint and burn ergo tokens using EIP-12 dApp connector.
 Written in javascript with bootstrap v4.

-It can be tried at https://tokenminter.ergo.ga/
+It can be tried at https://thierrym1212.github.io/tokenminter/index.html

 It is based on the Yoroi dApp connector example: https://github.com/Emurgo/yoroi-frontend/tree/develop/packages/yoroi-ergo-connector/example-ergo